PeteSacco/living-in-bliss-chatbot/docs/living-in-bliss-final-manuscript-cleaned.md

-General Stanley McChrystal counsels that you should always have a mentor above you, further along in the process, but also a mentor below you with perhaps less experience but still plenty of wisdom.^13 It is also essential to have peers who mentor at your level, as they do the same things you do but with different strengths.
+General Stanley McChrystal counsels that you should always have a mentor above you, further along in the process, but also a mentor below you with perhaps less experience but still plenty of wisdom.
+It is also essential to have peers who mentor at your level, as they do the same things you do but with different strengths.
 In any process of self-improvement, you also need an